sinclairzx81/parsebox/readme.md

 ## Mapping

-ParseBox supports semantic actions (i.e., mapping) for both Static and Runtime parsing.
-These actions allow parsed content to be transformed into complex structures, such as abstract syntax trees (ASTs).
-Below is an explanation of how mapping works in both Runtime and Static environments.
+ParseBox supports semantic actions (i.e., mappings) for both static and runtime parsing, enabling parsed content to be transformed into complex structures like abstract syntax trees (ASTs).
+Below is an explanation of how mapping works in both environments.

 ### Runtime

-In Runtime parsing, combinators can accept an optional callback function as their last argument.
-This callback receives the parsed elements, which can then be mapped to arbitrary return values.
-The following example demonstrates how a let statement is parsed and how a mapping function is used to transform the result into a syntax node.
+Runtime combinators can accept an optional callback as their last argument, which receives the parsed elements and maps them to arbitrary return values.
+The following example shows how a let statement is parsed and mapped into a syntax node.

 ```typescript
 const LetMapping = (_0: 'let', _1: string, _2: '=', _3: string) => {